openpolitics/groupthink/README.md

 ### Create a GitHub OAuth application

 Visit the [Developer applications page](https://github.com/settings/developers) on your GitHub account to set up user login via GitHub.
 Register a new application; in the homepage and callback URLs enter the URL of the application you are about to deploy.
 Yes, that's slightly tricky.
 It will be something like `https://your-unique-votebot-app-name.herokuapp.com`.
+Make up the `your-unique-votebot-app-name` part.
+The name of your project will probably do.

 Again, keep hold of the client ID and secret.
 You'll need them in the next step.